 Add Emergency Cell Phone Apps

-Learn how to give first aid for bleeding, choking, concussions, diabetic emergency, heart attack, heat stroke, etc., order emergency supplies, and register for an online emergency course.
+Learn how to give first aid for bleeding, choking, a concussion, a diabetic emergency, a heart attack, a heat stroke, etc., order emergency supplies, and register for an online emergency course.
 Download this important app!

-If you’ve been trained in CPR, as a citizen you can assist someone near your current location who is having a cardiac emergency in case you are closer than first responders.
-Save a life.
+If you’ve been trained in CPR, as a citizen you can assist someone near your current location who is having a cardiac emergency.
+You could be closer than first responders and assist in saving someone’s life.

 This Utah app “provides real-time crisis intervention to youth through texting and a confidential tip program right from your smartphone.”
 If you or someone you know needs someone to talk to, counselors are available to chat.
 Your state may have something similar.